 Mindy teaches how to write the letters

-Mindy wants her four-year-old student to start writing, so she gives him a pencil and handwriting paper with D’Nealian lines.
+Mindy wants her students to start writing, so she gives them pencils and handwriting paper.

-- Give young children the guidance they need to write the letters correctly.
+- Give the necessary guidance to write the letters correctly.

 Although the letters may appear correct on paper, the child may have used an impractical motion to form the letters.
 These children need more guidance than just merely copying letters.